Omar Treviño Morales: Arrest

 At around 4:00 a.m. on March 4, 2015, Treviño Morales was captured inside a residence in Fuentes del Valle, an upper-class neighborhood in San Pedro Garza García, Nuevo León, by the Federal Police and the Mexican Army.
 Not a single shot was fired in the operation.
 In a nearby neighborhood, authorities arrested his financial operator Carlos Arturo Jiménez Encinas, along with four other people.
 Four days later he was transferred to the Federal Social Readaptation Center No. 1, a maximum-security prison in Almoloya de Juárez, State of Mexico.
 He was formally charged in a federal court in Toluca, State of Mexico on March 13 for money laundering and for violating Mexico's Federal Law of Firearms and Explosives.

 Aftermath

 On 23 March 2015, Ramiro Pérez Moreno (alias "El Rana" or "The Frog"), a potential successor of "Z-42", was captured along with 4 other men.
 He was arrested in possession of 6 kilos of cocaine and marijuana, rifles and one hand grenade.

+Extradition to the United States

+On 27 February 2025, Treviño along with 28 other narco figures were extradited to the United States.
+His brother Miguel would be extradited as well.